Brx86/Xstop/README.md

 ```
 Add a keyboard shortcut in the system settings, the command is `xstop`.

-Press the shortcut key, the cursor will become a cross, then click any x11 window with the left mouse button to suspend the process and sub-process of the window; press the shortcut key and click again to resume.
+Press the shortcut key, the cursor will become a cross, then click any x11 window with the left mouse button to suspend the process and sub-process of the window.
+Press the shortcut key and click again to resume.

 The window is unresponsive during the pause, the display may be abnormal, and the operation will be blocked until resumed.